 Khadi Papers, Renewable lokta paper - Made in Nepal

 Khadi’s lokta paper is made in Nepal.
 Lokta, an evergreen shrub, grows in the Himalayan foothills and is a renewable resource.
 The outer bark of the plant can be turned into a durable handmade paper, which is dip dyed by hand and used for wrapping up your lovely Lush goodies.

-100% Recycled pulp and paper - Made in France
+100% recycled paper - France and Italy

 Explore the kaleidoscopic gifts collection to find pretty parcels in all shapes, sizes and colours.
-For more information on the Lush ethical buying policy and the work that the Lush buying team put into sourcing incredible materials that look after people, the planet and animals - head here.
+For more information on the Lush ethical buying policy and the work that the Lush buying team put into sourcing incredible materials that look after people, the planet and animals, head here.